Your claim could be worth...

 Most horse riding claims are resolved through negotiation.
 However, in some cases, court proceedings may be necessary if liability is disputed or a settlement can’t be agreed upon.
 If this happens, we’ll support you through the entire process and represent your interests.

+Heal with confidence while we handle your claim.
 Contact Watermans, your expert horse riding injury solicitors, for straightforward legal advice.

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.